NogoApps/workflow/README.md

 1. Cards
  1. You can use projects to create a workflow and organize the tasks and the team in notes.
  2. Every task have to be possible done in more of 2 hours and less the 6 hours if not, split or paste some tasks in one task.
- 3. Can go just forward and all the columns can have just 6 tasks at once.
+ 3. Can go just forward(pulled to next column) and all the columns can have just 6 tasks at once.
  4. Every card title needs to have the current date.
  5. We goal is min of 6 tasks weekly.
  6. Every friday we clean the column done.